-As of May 10, 2024, Isaac Capital Group, LLC ("ICG") beneficially owned 49.1% of the Company's issued and outstanding capital stock.
+As of May 9, 2025, Isaac Capital Group, LLC ("ICG") and Jon Isaac, personally, beneficially owned 51.2% of the Company's issued and outstanding capital stock.
 Jon Isaac, the Company's President and Chief Executive Officer, is the President and sole member of ICG, and, accordingly, has sole voting and dispositive power with respect to these shares.
-Mr. Isaac also personally owns 219,177 shares of common stock and holds options to purchase up to 25,000 shares of common stock at an exercise price of \$10.00 per share, all of which are currently exercisable.
-Mr. Isaac's options expire on January 15, 2025.
+ICG owns 1,357,306 shares of common stock, while Mr. Isaac personally owns 217,177 shares.